-Go Micro is a framework for microservice development.
+Go Micro is a framework for distributed systems development.

 Go Micro provides the core requirements for distributed systems development including RPC and Event driven communication.
-The micro philosophy is sane defaults with a pluggable architecture.
+The Go Micro philosophy is sane defaults with a pluggable architecture.
 We provide defaults to get you started quickly but everything can be easily swapped out.

 Go Micro abstracts away the details of distributed systems.
 Here are the main features.

 Authentication - Auth is built in as a first class citizen.
 Authentication and authorization enable secure zero trust networking by providing every service an identity and certificates.
 This additionally includes rule based access control.